 Tweet Chickamauga Battlefield I forgot all about these pictures until I started compiling them for a future post about small Southern towns.
 Two summers ago, my sister Sammi and I took a day trip to Chattanooga, TN.
 We wanted to do something fun before going to our separate schools.
 It had been years since we had […]

 Tweet Plymouth may just be the most anticlimactic American monument in existence.
 The rock itself is in a gazebo surrounded by a fence and couldn’t be bigger than four by five feet tops.
-The fake rock we made for my third grade Thanksgiving play was more impressive.
-I couldn’t find the epic picture of my third grade [...]
+The fake rock we made for my third grade Thanksgiving play was more impressive (see below).
+The town itself was the quaint yuppieness one […]